 So what have I gotten up to on days off?

-I have been camping on one (when a fox stole my shoe, post here), actually been down to the coast with a good friend who had an extra day before he had to be on his farm (getting my ocean fix was so much needed), been on extremely ridiculously long walks, been out to the sheep shearing sheds (a craaaazy experience – read more about that here), been over to a tree farm where they plant little seedlings of all kinds of trees and plants to order, been to a few nearby towns, and often worked on my blog!
+I have been camping on one (when a fox stole my shoe, post here), actually been down to the coast with a good friend who had an extra day before he had to be on his farm (getting my ocean fix was so much needed), been on extremely ridiculously long walks, been out to the sheep shearing sheds (a craaaazy experience – read more about sheep shearing here), been over to a tree farm where they plant little seedlings of all kinds of trees and plants to order, been to a few nearby towns, and often worked on my blog!
 I always plan to work loads on my blog, and end up on some sort of adventure or another instead.
 This is my typical life no matter where I am – forgoing the blog for more adventure and then having no time to write about it all!

 Selfie with some of the O squad on a standard saturday night!